*This post may contain affiliate links. Please read the full disclosure here.Â

 There are two big reasons I always carry a shopping list.

-Cozi is a free app that allows the entire family to add their shopping items to the app.
+You can consider using a free app like Cozi that allows the entire family to add their shopping items to the app.
 Once you open an account, you can add other members of your family to the app and they can contribute to the list.

 And it’s not just shopping lists, you can create recipe cards, schedule daily reminders and a lot more.